Digital-MoBa/Servo8Bit/Readme.txt

 See this code in action: https://www.youtube.com/watch?v=UvY2BeQav8k

+attach() – Attach the Servo variable to a pin. write() – Writes a value in degrees to the servo, controlling the shaft accordingly. writeMicroseconds() – Writes a value in microseconds to the servo, controlling the shaft accordingly read() – Read the current angle of the servo (the value passed to the last call to write()). attached() – Check whether the Servo variable is attached to a pin. detach() – Detach the Servo variable from its pin.

+Attention:
+ - Works only on the ATtiny45 and the ATtiny85.
+ - Supports only 5 servo.
+ - Supports only one clock frequencies: 1MHz, 8MHz, 16MHz.
+ - Supports only pins on Port B. Which is only port available on the ATtiny45/85.
+ - Uses timer1 by default on ATtiny45/85

 Version History
 ---------------
+1.0
+- Bug fix on timer1 implementation
+- Add 8 Bit timer2 for Arduino UNO support

 0.7
 -Bug fix: If detach() was called on a servo then subsequent calls to attach() would fail.
 The detach() function now works properly.